klust/SupercomputersForStarters/docs/C02_Processors/C02_S05_Vectorisation.md

 uses 512-bit registers.
 These instructions have been extended with SVE2 instructions that are more oriented towards integer computations and making the instruction set more useful for non-scientific applications.
-SVE2 is now part of the new ARMv9 architecture and used in, e.g., the processors of the Samsung S22, S23 and S24 mobile phones, but also in the brand new NVIDIA Grace CPU that will be used in the GPU-accelerated nodes of the first European exascale supercomputer.
+SVE2 is now part of the new ARMv9 architecture and used in, e.g., the processors of the Samsung S22, S23 and S24 mobile phones, the Apple A18 processor uses in the iPhone 16 series and the Apple M4 processor used in various Mac models and some iPads, but also in the  NVIDIA Grace CPU that will be used in the GPU-accelerated nodes of the first European exascale supercomputer and is also used in the GPU-accelerated nodes of the Swiss Alps supercomputer operated by CSCS.

 AMD also uses vector units int its GCN and CDNA GPUS, with 16-wide single precision hardware and 64-wide single precision instructions (well, not completely true for CDNA2),